 Pay Respects at the National WWII Museum

-That said, the WWII museum is large, so you can either take a day to see as much as possible or just pick which buildings sound most interesting.
+That said, the WWII museum in New Orleans is large, so you can either take a day to see as much as possible or just pick which buildings sound most interesting.

 Go Back in Time at Vermilionville Historic Village